Herbies editorial team Herbies

 outdoor cannabis growing tips

 The guerilla method entails growing your cannabis crops outdoors in a hidden or otherwise discreet location that won’t easily be discovered, like a forest or a field with an abundance of other plants.
 The most obvious advantage to this technique is that your plants will be located a suitable distance away from your home or primary place of residence.
-While the guerilla technique lessens the potential dangers of being caught harvesting cannabis in regions where it’s illegal to do so, routinely traveling to your grow site can prove to be a tedious daily process.
 Growing away from your home also leaves your plants vulnerable to potential discovery or at risk of taking damage from various outdoor elements.

 Greenhouse Grow Environments